Chiropractic

 Risks and side effects of chiropractic

-Chiropractic is generally very safe when performed correctly by a trained and registered chiropractor.
+Chiropractic is generally safe when performed correctly by a trained and registered chiropractor.

 Some people may experience side effects from treatment, such as: